moliver28/research-handbook/content/handbook/alliances/_index.md

 There are a variety of ways to partner together to develop solutions.
 Partner type, solution and/or services offering, and route to market are all considerations when determining the best option, resale or co-sell.
 Below are a few examples of how GitLab works with Alliance Partners to deliver consumable customer solutions.

 - **Marketplace** (resale)
-Solution listings sold through partner software marketplaces and other digital storefronts
+Solution listings sold through partner software marketplaces and other digital storefronts.
 - **OEM/Embedded** (resale)
-Integrated or bundled solution offerings sold through direct and indirect channels
+Integrated or bundled solution offerings sold through direct and indirect channels.
 - **ISV** (co-sell)
-Collaborative selling motions that stimulate sales of our respective products, independently
+Collaborative selling motions that stimulate sales of our respective products, independently.

 ### Program Benefits